 From the 1920s through the 1970s, Bell Labs produced an astonishing stream of inventions: the transistor, information theory, the laser, Unix, C programming language, and the cosmic microwave background discovery.
 The secret wasn't hiring the smartest people—it was deliberately mixing them.
 Mervin Kelly, the legendary director, designed the Murray Hill building so that physicists, engineers, mathematicians, and chemists had to walk past each other's offices.
 He paired theorists like Claude Shannon with practical engineers like John Pierce, and put metallurgists next to quantum physicists.
 This wasn't just collaboration—it was intellectual alloying.
 William Shockley's transistor team combined Bardeen's theoretical physics, Brattain's experimental skills, and materials science expertise t...

-Popular framing: Bell Labs succeeded because it hired the smartest people in the world and gave them unlimited freedom and funding — a formula that any sufficiently wealthy institution could theoretically replicate.
+Popular framing: Bell Labs hired the smartest people and gave them freedom to invent.

 The popular framing locates the cause in inputs (money, talent) rather than in the architecture of interaction between those inputs.
 This matters because it leads institutions to try to replicate Bell Labs by assembling expensive talent pools without designing the collision mechanisms, shared constraints, or feedback routing that made the inputs productive — reproducing the appearance without the generative structure.